kiritm/AZ-300-MicrosoftAzureArchitectTechnologies/Instructions/AZ-300T03_Lab_Mod01_Implementing Azure Storage access controls.md

 1. Reopen the Cloud Shell pane.

-1. From the Cloud Shell pane, re-run the following to attempt retrieving properties of the blob:
+1. From the Cloud Shell pane, re-run the following to attempt retrieving properties of the blob: then click **Save**.

    ```pwsh
    Get-AzStorageBlob -Container 'labcontainer' -Blob 'splashscreen.contrast-white_scale-400.png' -Context $sasContext